School of Architecture, Design and Civil Engineering

-Master programme, Master of Arts ZFH in Architecture, 2-years, Master, 120,
+Master, Master of Arts ZFH in Architecture, 2-year programme, Master, 120,

 The department of Architecture, Design and Civil Engineering is divided in the following curricula: Architecture (Bachelor/Master), Civil Engineering (Bachelor/Master) and in the two centres Urban Landscape and Constructive Design.
 The architecture studies have two stages.

 The 3-year bachelor studies (6 semesters), which end with the Bachelor of Arts in Architecture (BA), allowing a professional activity, are the basis for the 2-year master studies (4 semesters), which end with the Master of Arts in Architecture (MA).